descawed/re0box/README.md

   game folder, you can also use an absolute path for a different location, such as C:\Users\Bob\Documents\re0box.log.

 ## Uninstall
-Delete scripts\re0box.asi from the Resident Evil 0 folder.
-None of the other mod files will have any effect once that's gone, but if you want to purge everything, this is the full list of files added by the mod:
+Run re0box_uninstall.bat to uninstall the mod.
+If for some reason you want to uninstall manually, this is the full list of files added by the mod:
 - dinput8.dll (note that other mods may need this file. if you have anything in your scripts folder besides re0box.asi, you should leave this one alone.)
 - re0box.ini
 - re0box.log
 - re0box_readme.txt
+- re0box_uninstall.bat
 - nativePC\arc\message\msg_chS_box.arc
 - nativePC\arc\message\msg_chT_box.arc
 - nativePC\arc\message\msg_eng_box.arc